Georgia A. Tuttle, MD

 Born and raised in Virginia Beach, Va., Dr. Tuttle attended the University of Maine where she was inducted into Phi Beta Kappa her junior year and later into Phi Kappa Phi.
 She received her MD from the Tufts University School of Medicine in Boston, which honored her with its 2005 Distinguished Alumnus Award for her service to medicine and significant achievement in organized medicine.
 She did her dermatology training at Dartmouth-Hitchcock Medical Center in Lebanon, is a member of the American Academy of Dermatology and is certified by the American Board of Dermatology.

-Dr. Tuttle has been in solo private practice for 29 years and remains active in her community, serving on the Lebanon City Council and as the city's current mayor.
+Dr. Tuttle has been in solo private practice for 30 years and remains active in her community, serving on the Lebanon City Council and in her 7th consecutive term as the city's mayor.